bigshellpliskin/sothebais/docs/project-structure.md

 Contains persistent data for various services (see [architecture.md](architecture.md) for storage strategy).

+### Code Quality Tools (Root level)

+The project uses several code quality tools configured at the root level and shared across all services:

+- **.eslintrc.json**: ESLint configuration for code linting
+- **.prettierrc**: Prettier configuration for code formatting
+- **vitest.config.ts**: Vitest configuration for testing
+- **vitest.shared.ts**: Shared test configuration for services

+These tools ensure consistent code quality, style, and testing practices across all services.
+Each service can extend the base configurations while maintaining project-wide consistency.

 ## Documentation Map

 For more detailed information, please refer to: